Marco4413/Pulsar/docs/README.md

 Global variables are defined as follows:

 `global [const] [lvalue] -> name`

+**Redefinition of const globals is not allowed.**

+**Redefinition of non-const globals will change the previous value.**

+The last definition of a global dictates its runtime value.

 They're treated like locals within functions, so you can copy, move or set them like you would normally do with locals.
 However,